-The research group engages in clinical, molecular genetic (tumor, blood and faeces) and animal experimental studies on colorectal cancer, rectal polyps and pseudomyxoma.
+The research group conducts clinical and molecular genetic (tumor, blood and faeces) studies on colorectal cancer (crc).

 The colorectal surgery group engages in both clinical and molecular-translational research.
 The main aims for the translational projects are detection and validation of new diagnostic, prognostic, predictive and monitoring molecular biomarkers, and to make them feasible in the routine clinical setting across laboratories.
 This effort focuses on achieving a more personalized treatment of patients.

-- Tumor cells in the circulation and bone marrow
+- Tumor cells in circulation and bone marrow

 Innovation as a tool towards advanced treatment possibilities, is an important part of the group's effort and several patents have been registered by the group during the past years.

-The colorectal surgery research group covers a broad range of topics and consists of four sub-teams:
+The colorectal surgery research group covers a broad range of topics and consists of two sub-teams.